NDAA08006U Semantics and Types (SaT)

 Written assignment (32 hours) + 30 minutes oral examination without preparation.
 The part-examinations are not weighted but assessed individually; an overall assessment is then applied.

-If student is not qualified then qualification can be achieved by hand-in and approval of equivalent assignments no later than two weeks before the re-exam.
+If student did not qualify for the main exam, it is possible to qualify for the re-exam by submission and approval of equivalent assignments, no later than two weeks before the re-exam date.

 Criteria for exam assesment